harrdev/ServerVinyasa/README copy.md

 ![This is an image](/src/images/databaseErd.png)

 ## Approach
 The approach to this project was to build the server with Node.js and Express, and to build the client in React.
 Database models created and interfaced with Mongoose.
-Yoga poses were selected and data was seeded into database.
-We chose seeding a database vs using an API as there were not many options for a yoga API.
 ## Unsolved Problems / Version 2
 1. Implement drag out of pane feature for removing a pose from the created routine page
 2. Implement a timer for slideshow to change on an interval based on how long a routine is set for
 3. Implement a music option to play during Start Routine
-4. Implement EDIT function to edit a saved routine

 ## Version 3
 1. Implement Tensorflow to detect user's pose form and send notice if form is not correct